Charging penalties: company officer's liability to pay a penalty: notifying the officer about their liability to pay

 Informing the company about the officer’s liability

 When you have issued the NPPS8A and the other relevant documents to the company officers, you will need to tell the company that the officers are personally liable to pay all or part of the penalty.
-You should issue the officer’s liability to pay a company penalty - notification to company NPPS8C which is available in SEES.
+You should issue form NPPS8C - notification to company, which is available in SEES.
 This explains:

 - how much each officer must pay